sczerwinski/sczerwinski.github.io/_posts/2016-06-19-functional-square-matrix-in-kotlin.md

 \end{bmatrix}
 $$

-Let's verify that by calling:
+Let’s verify that by calling:

 ```kotlin
 println(inv[2, 2])